weaveworks/weave-policy-validator/docs/demo/end-to-end-demo.md

 Go ahead and push the file `clusters/my-cluster/violating-service.yaml` directly into `main` to skip the CI checks

-Flux reconcillation will fail with the following error and the violating service will not be applied to the cluster
+The Policy Agent's admission controller will reject the creation of the service causing the Flux reconciliation to fail with the following error and the violating service will not be applied to the cluster

   ![flux reconcile](./imgs/violation4.png)